aavegotchi/aavegotchi-wiki/posts/en/glossary.md

 ### Tile
 An ERC-1155 NFT that can be placed on a REALM parcel.
 Rests underneath the Installation layer.

+## Forge-specific

+### Schematic
+Schematics are the blueprints for each specific wearable.
+Each wearable contains a schematic inside of it.

+### Core
+Cores are what gives the wearable its [BRS](/rarity-farming#base-rarity-score) boosting power.
+Each Core represents two things: the rarity tier and the wearable slot.

+### Alloy
+Alloy is the substance which forms all wearables in the Gotchiverse.
+It controls the overall supply of wearables.
+Depending on what you’re Forging, you’re going to need different amounts of Alloy.

+### Essence
+If you want to craft Godlike items or Pets, you will need some Essence.
+The only way to obtain this mystical stuff is through Gotchi-sacrifice.

 ## DeFi 101